 Source RDF and non-RDF Data Stage.
-The first stage considers RDF as well as non-RDF data sources as many data sources are currently not RDF.
-The data transformation transforms the source data to an RDF representation that forms a base for creating an analytical abstraction.
-If the source RDF data does not have a suitable structure for the following analysis, the transformation can be a sequence of one or more SPARQL queries that map the source data to the required structure.
-Since data extraction is a vast research field on its own, we will not consider non-RDF data sources in this paper and refer the reader to [16] for a survey on knowledge extraction approaches.
+The first stage considers RDF as well as non-RDF data sources.
+This is important because many data sources on the current Web do not (yet) provide data represented in the RDF data model.
+The data transformation transforms the source data to an RDF representation which forms a base for creating an analytical abstraction.
+In case of RDF data sources, the transformation can be a simple identity mapping.
+If the source RDF data does not have a suitable structure for the following analysis, the transformation can be a sequence of one or more SPARQL queries which map the source data to the required structure.
+In case of non-RDF data sources, it is a transformation that converts the source data model to the RDF data model.
+For example, it can transform a given CSV file to an RDF representation.
+Since data extraction is a vast research field on its own, we will not consider non-RDF data sources in this paper and refer the reader to [17] for a survey on knowledge extraction approaches.

 Analytical RDF Abstraction Stage.
 The output of the second stage (analytical RDF abstraction) is produced by applying a sequence of various in-stage analytical SPARQL operators on the RDF output produced by the data transformation.
-We call the sequence an analyzer (see Figure 1).
-Our goal is to enable users to reuse existing analyzers (possibly created by other users) for analyzing various datasets.
-We want to enable users to find analyzers that can be applied for analyzing a given data set and, vice versa, to find datasets that may be analyzed by a given analyzer can be applied on a given dataset, i.e. whether the analyzer is compatible with the dataset.
+We call the sequence analyzer (see Figure 1).
+Our goal is to enable users to reuse existing analyzers (possibly created by other users) for analyzing different datasets.
+We want to enable a user to find analyzers which can be applied for analyzing a given data set and, vice versa, to find datasets which may be analyzed by a given analyzer.
+Therefore, it is necessary to be able to decide whether an analyzer can be applied on a given dataset, i.e. whether the analyzer is compatible with the dataset.
 We formalize the notion of compatibility later in Section 3.4.